GitWithMithunS/Weather-app-Kotlin/README.md

 ### 3. City List Screen

 -   Displays a list of the user's saved cities.
--   **Dynamic Search Bar:** As a user types, suggestions are fetched from a live API and displayed.
 -   Users can add a city by selecting a suggestion or by typing a full city name.
 -   Users can delete cities from their list.
 -   Shows a list of popular cities to easily add them.